Economic and Political Overview

 Legislative Power

 The legislature is unicameral.
 The parliament consists of Islamic Consultative Assembly having 290 seats with its members elected by popular vote to serve four-year terms.
 The Parliament must get the laws validated by the Guardian Council which checks if the laws suggested do not go against Islamic principles.
 The Parliament has real powers in Iran.
-It can in particular decide dismissal of a minister.
-The President of Iran cannot dissolve the parliament directly but he can make this recommendation to the Supreme Leader.
-The Guardian Council, an appointed and constitutionally mandated 12-member council with considerable power, can approves or vetoes legislative bills from the Islamic Consultative Assembly, supervises elections, and approves or forbids candidates seeking office to the Assembly of Experts, the Presidency and the parliament.
-Six of its twelve members are Islamic faqihs (expert in Islamic Law) selected by the Supreme Leader of Iran, and the other six are jurists nominated by the Head of the Judicial system (who is also appointed by the Supreme Leader), and approved by the Iranian Parliament.
+It can in particular decide the dismissal of a minister.
+The Guardian Council, an appointed and constitutionally mandated 12-member council with considerable power, can approve or veto legislative bills from the Islamic Consultative Assembly, supervises elections, and approves or forbids candidates seeking office to the Assembly of Experts, the Presidency and the parliament.
+Six of its twelve members are Islamic faqihs (experts in Islamic Law) selected by the Supreme Leader of Iran, and the other six are jurists nominated by the Head of the Judicial system (who is also appointed by the Supreme Leader), and approved by the Iranian Parliament.

 Indicator of Freedom of the Press